CamJam-EduKit/EduKit3/GPIOZero/worksheet.md

 Build the robot using the [build instructions](https://github.com/CamJam-EduKit/EduKit3/blob/master/CamJam%20EduKit%203%20-%20Robotics%20Worksheet%202%20-%20Building%20a%20Robot.pdf).

-The robot will work best if you have purchased an additional battery pack so it can run without being attached to a plug
+The robot will work best if you have purchased an additional battery pack so it can run without being attached to a plug.

 ## Connect to the Robot

-Connect a keyboard, mouse and monitor to the Raspberry Pi.
-Connect the Raspberry Pi to a power supply
+These tasks will work much better if the robot is free to move so it would be best to set up the Raspberry Pi to use VNC (option 1 in [these instructions](https://www.raspberrypi.org/learning/teachers-guide/remote/) and connect to the Raspberry Pi using the VNC Viewer [Windows instructions](https://www.raspberrypi.org/learning/teachers-guide/vnc-windows/)).

-Alternatively if you would like to control your robot remotely, set up the Raspberry Pi to use VNC and connect to the Raspberry Pi using the VNC Viewer.
+Alternatively you could connect a keyboard, mouse and monitor to the Raspberry Pi.
+Connect the Raspberry Pi to a power supply.
+This will however limit the ability of the robot to move around which will particularly affect the obstacle avoidance and line following tasks.

 ## Test the motors